inmation/WebStudio-docs/actions/README.md

 }
 ```

+Refer to the [write-example-01](../compilations/actions/write-example-01.json) compilation to see how named actions are defined and used.

 ### Collect

 Collect data from a widget.
-The data which is retrieved is dependent per widget.
-The data will be set on the provided `key` name in the message `payload` to the next action.
-If no `key` is specified the whole `payload` will be overwritten with the collected data.
+The specific data retrieved dependents on the source widget.
+In general, collect returns the same payload data provided to action pipelines defined directly on the referenced widget.
+Refer to the widget specific documentation for more details.
+The collected information is assigned to the provided `key` name of the message `payload`.
+If a `key` is not specified the whole `payload` will be overwritten with the collected data.

 ```json
 {